r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

                 Module objectives: Gather system information after succcessfully exploitation.
-                Adicionally we are going to use a special MSF API call 'exec_com()' to be able to execute bash commands remotelly in target sys, display scans and store the logfile.
+                Adicionally we are going to use a special MSF API call 'exec_com()' to be able to execute bash commands remotelly in target sys, display outputs and store to logfile.

 <br /><br />